stefanjacobs123/offer/README.md

     # 404 = Not Found
     ```

+## Docker

+1. `sbt docker:publishLocal`
+2. `docker run -d -p 8080:8080 offer:0.1.0`

+The same queries as laid out in section `Local Sanity Testing -> Typical Process` can now be used.

 ## Improvements

 1. Would ideally keep REST Request and Response isolated from Actor Commands and Responses.
 Can then keep implementation